A Course on the Introduction to Quantum Software Engineering: Experience Report: Observations and Lessons Learned

-\header{Design for modularity.} The course structure is modular and can be adapted to different contexts.
+The course structure is modular and can be adapted to different contexts.
 Foundational quantum material can be reduced for students with prior exposure, allowing deeper coverage of QSE topics.
 Similarly, modules such as PQC can be omitted or replaced without compromising overall coherence (see below).

-\header{Use PQC as an optional boundary-case module.} PQC module (Section~\ref{subsec:lecture}) functioned effectively as a self-contained, boundary-case module rather than core QSE content.
-Its primary pedagogical role was to illustrate how the advent of quantum computing impacts the engineering of classical software systems, exposing students to ecosystem-scale concerns such as standards evolution, migration planning, backward compatibility, and risk management.
+The PQC module (Section~\ref{subsec:lecture}) was used as a self-contained boundary case rather than core QSE content.
+It illustrated how quantum computing affects classical systems through standards evolution, migration planning, backward compatibility, and risk management.
 In practice, PQC was the only course component that substantially relied on prior computer security knowledge.
 This suggests that PQC can be treated as an optional or replaceable module, depending on instructional goals.
 If omitted, the computer security prerequisite can likewise be removed without compromising the coherence or learning objectives of the core QSE curriculum.

-\header{Reallocate time through modular design.} Treating Lecture~6 (PQC) as modular has direct implications for time allocation.
+Treating Lecture~6 (PQC) as modular has direct implications for time allocation.
 Omitting this lecture would free a full three-hour block that could be reassigned to deeper coverage of QSE topics or to additional quantum algorithmic foundations, depending on instructional goals.
 Likewise, the lecture on the future of quantum computing (Lecture~10), while valuable for reflection, could be replaced with an application-focused module (e.g., optimization or quantum machine learning) to better align with student interests and support more hands-on or empirically grounded work.
 Finally, the recap and discussion lecture (Lecture~11) exhibited some flexibility in practice; with careful structuring, limited new material could be integrated into this session if needed.
 Taken together, these observations indicate that the lecture sequence contains latent flexibility that can be strategically reallocated to increase time devoted to core QSE or quantum operational concepts without expanding the overall course footprint.